 - Date of Birth: 01/28/1983

 - College Experience: Chico State

 - Height: 6' 1"

 Chris Wondolowski is a USMNT player who broke through the MLS ranks as a member of the San Jose Earthquakes reserve team.
 It took Wondolowski nearly seven years before he emerged as one of the most-prolific scorers in the league.
-From 2006 to 2008, Wondolowski rode the bench for the Houston Dynamo, getting sporadic playing time and scoring the occasional goal.
+From 2006 to 2008, Wondolowski played for the Houston Dynamo.

 Chris Wondolowski USMNT Highlights